vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/replit.md

 ---
-title: ReplIt
+title: Replit
 ---

-Embed ReplIt demo in Markdown files.
+Embed Replit demo in Markdown files.

 <!-- more -->